RichardJECooke/richardjecooke.github.io/source/_posts/2015-06-create-a-pdf-from-an-html-page-in-c.md

 layout: post
 title: Create a PDF from an HTML page in C#
 tags:
-  - 'C#'
+  - 'c#'
-  - HTML
+  - html
-  - PDF
+  - pdf
-  - TuesPechkin
+  - tuespechkin
 categories:
-  - 'C#'
-  - programming
+  - coding
 date: 2015-06-03 12:15:59
 ---